EmperorKunDis/BetterWebScrapper/README.md

 - **Root URL Filtering**: Scrapes only links that start with the specified root URL.
 - **URL Collection**: Saves the collected URLs to `URL_List.txt`.
-- **Content Saving**: Saves scraped content to `DesignPatterns.txt`.
+- **Content Saving**: Saves scraped content to `Content.txt`.
 - **Duplicate Removal**: Removes duplicate URLs from `URL_List.txt` with a single command.
 - **User Input**: Simple interface to choose between scraping, removing duplicates, or exiting.

 ## How It Works

-1. **Set Root URL**: The scraper prompts the user to enter the root URL (e.g., `https://refactoring.guru/design-patterns`).
+1. **Set Root URL**: The scraper prompts the user to enter the root URL (e.g., `https://www.porthub.com/lovefull-books`).
 This ensures that only URLs matching this root will be collected during scraping.
 2. **Scraping**: Once a full URL is provided, the program scrapes the content and saves relevant URLs to a list.
 3. **Duplicate Removal**: The program includes a feature to remove duplicates from `URL_List.txt`.
 4. **Repeatable**: The program can be run multiple times, allowing you to scrape different pages and manage the URL list easily.